Azithromycin and black tongue

 6. Avoid prolonged use of Azithromycin unless prescribed by a healthcare professional.

-See also Azithromycin pak 250
+See also Azithromycin tablets for tonsils

 By following these prevention tips, you can reduce the likelihood of developing black tongue while taking Azithromycin.
 If you notice any changes in the color or texture of your tongue, consult your doctor for further evaluation and guidance.